The day you became twice as productive.

 Usually, you will receive thousands of applications for your VA role.
 So how do you narrow the field?

-After a lot of trial and error, we have found a pre-screening process that is highly effective.
+We found the perfect pre-screening process (after a lot of trial and error).
 It will work wonders for you.

 It’s a simple two-stage process: